FelicettiGiulia/AI-Station/AI-resources.md

 # AI station
-This repository contains useful and interesting resources related to AI
+- This repository contains useful and interesting resources related to AI
+- This is not for publicity of any kind, just a valuable repository helping me (and hopefully others) to move a little bit better whilst the AI earthquake is ongoing

 ## Podcasts